HumanSignal/label-studio/docs/source/tutorials/object-detector.md

 ---
-title:
+title: OpenMMLab Image object detector or MMDetection
 type: blog
 tier: all
 order: 40
+meta_title: OpenMMLab Image object detector or MMDetection
+meta_description: Label Studio tutorial for OpenMMLab Image object detector or MMDetection

 ---

-## OpenMMLab Image object detector or MMDetection

 This [Machine Learning backend](/guide/ml.html) lets you to automatically pre-annotate your images with bounding boxes.
 It's powered by the amazing [OpenMMLab MMDetection library](https://github.com/open-mmlab/mmdetection), which gives you access to many existing state-of-the-art models like FasterRCNN, RetinaNet, YOLO and others.